Gender in the Global Community

 2010 to Present

 Gender in the Global Community examines the functioning of gendered structures and norms in the international system, focusing especially on security, human rights, economic activity, and institution building.
-The project is currently engaged with four key subprojects: Conflict-Related Sexual- and Gender-Based Violence; Global Women’s Work; Women, Peace, and Security; and Children and Armed Conflict.
-The project supports a yearly student fellowship of about 20 graduate and undergraduate students who meet weekly and conduct independent, intellectually rigorous research.
+The project is currently engaged with two key subprojects: Conflict-Related Sexual Violence and Children and Armed Conflict.

 The project on Gender in the Global Community examines the functioning of gendered structures and norms in the international system, focusing especially on security, human rights, economic activity, and institution building.
 The project’s research agenda and related activities work to bring a gendered lens of analysis to key issues and challenges in the international system, with a particular focus on women’s empowerment as leaders, as economic actors, and as equal citizens in the global community.